csebooks/relational-databases/content.en/part-four-transaction-management/_index.md

 **Figure 14.13** Schedule 8.

-creating an edge _T_1 → _T_5\.
+creating an edge T1 → T5\.
 This shows that the precedence graph has a cycle and that schedule 8 is not serializable.
-However, the final values of accounts _A_ and _B_ after the execution of either schedule 8 or the serial schedule _<T_1,_T_5_\>_ are the same—$960 and $2040, respectively.
+However, the final values of accounts _A_ and _B_ after the execution of either schedule 8 or the serial schedule _<T_1,T5_\>_ are the same—$960 and $2040, respectively.

 We can see from this example that there are less-stringent definitions of sched- ule equivalence than conflict equivalence.
-For the system to determine that sched- ule 8 produces the same outcome as the serial schedule _<T_1,_T_5_\>_, it must analyze the computation performed by _T_1 and _T_5, rather than just the read and write op- erations.
+For the system to determine that sched- ule 8 produces the same outcome as the serial schedule _<T_1,T5_\>_, it must analyze the computation performed by T1 and T5, rather than just the read and write op- erations.
 In general, such analysis is hard to implement and is computationally expensive.
 In our example, the final result is the same as that of a serial schedule because of the mathematical fact that addition and subtraction are commutative.
 While this may be easy to see in our simple example, the general case is not so easy since a transaction may be expressed as a complex SQL statement, a Java program with JDBC calls, etc.

 However, there are other definitions of schedule equivalence based purely on the read and write operations.
 One such definition is _view equivalence_, a definition that leads to the concept of _view serializability_.
 View serializability is not used in practice due to its high degree of computational complexity.3 We therefore defer discussion of view serializability to Chapter 15, but, for completeness, note here that the example of schedule 8 is not view serializable.

-## 14.7 Transaction Isolation and Atomicity
+###  Transaction Isolation and Atomicity

 So far, we have studied schedules while assuming implicitly that there are no transaction failures.
 We now address the effect of transaction failures during concurrent execution.

 3Testing for view serializability has been proven to be NP-complete, which means that it is virtually certain that no efficient test for view serializability exists.

-**14.7 Transaction Isolation and Atomicity 647**

-_T_6 _T_7
+T6 T7

 read(_A_) write(_A_)